junxit/us-congress-bills-117/bill.md

 # H.R.
 820

-> To establish the New Philadelphia National Historic Site in the State of Illinois as a unit of the National Park System, and for other purposes.
+> To establish the New Philadelphia National Historical Park in the State of Illinois as a unit of the National Park System, and for other purposes.

 ## § 1.
 Short title